Monday, May 30

 Upon arrival in Berlin, Germany, meet the local tour guide that will be with us throughout the tour.
-We'll then leave Berlin and head towards the small town of Wittenberg to visit Luther's home there as well as St. Mary's Church; often considered the mother-church of the Protestant Reformation since both Martin Luther and Johannes Bugenhagen preached there and was also the site of the first celebration of the mass in German rather than Latin.
-We'll also visit the Castle Church, sometimes known as the Reformation Memorial Church as this is where the Ninety-five Theses were posted by Marin Luther.
+We'll then leave Berlin and head towards the small town of Wittenberg to visit Luther's home as well as St. Mary's Church - often considered the mother-church of the Protestant Reformation since both Martin Luther and Johannes Bugenhagen preached there.
+It was also the site of the first celebration of the mass in German rather than Latin.
+We'll also visit the Castle Church, sometimes known as the Reformation Memorial Church, as this is where the Ninety-five Theses were posted by Marin Luther.
 Pastor Paul will, of course, share many insights into the significance of these sites.

 We'll have dinner and spend the night here in Wittenberg.

-After breakfast, we'll continue on to the Eisleben where Luther both started and finished his life.
-We'll visit St. Andrew's Church where Martin Luther preached his last four sermons and then the Luther House Museum.
+After breakfast, we'll continue to Eisleben, where Luther both started and finished his life.
+We'll visit St. Andrew's Church, where Martin Luther preached his last four sermons, and then the Luther House Museum.

-We'll continue on to Erfurt, Germany where we have a local dinner and spend the night.
+We'll continue to Erfurt, Germany, where we have a local dinner and spend the night.

 We'll spend the day in Erfurt and Eisenach.
 In Eisenach, we'll first visit Warburg Castle where Luther translated the Bible into German.
-This castle was built in the Middle Ages and more recently was added to the World Heritage List by UNESCO, but between was once the home of St. Elisabeth of Hungary and the place where Luther translated the New Testament into German.
+This castle was built in the Middle Ages and, more recently, was added to the World Heritage List by UNESCO, but between what was once the home of St. Elisabeth of Hungary and the place where Luther translated the New Testament into German.

 We'll also visit the Augustinerkloster (or Augustinian Monastery) in Erfurt.
-Luther lived in this 13the century monastery complex as a monk from 1505 until 1511.
-Interestingly enough it now belongs to the Evangelical Church in Central Germany.
+Luther lived in this 13th-century monastery complex as a monk from 1505 until 1511.
+Interestingly enough, it now belongs to the Evangelical Church in Central Germany.